julioruizm14/Tasks-RStudio/README.md

 - More practice with contrasts and post-hoc comparisons; possibly non-parametric alternatives where assumptions are not met.
 - Applying tests to real datasets and writing up concise interpretations for each result.
 - Creating reproducible HTML reports showing code, outputs and discussion.

 ---

+## 09 TODO
+Files of note:
+- (Not summarised yet) — add links to files in the 09 folder when available.

+What I learned:
+- Summary to be added.

+---

+## 10 TODO
+Files of note:
+- (Not summarised yet) — add links to files in the 10 folder when available.

+What I learned:
+- Summary to be added.

+---

+## 11 TODO
+Files of note:
+- (Not summarised yet) — add links to files in the 11 folder when available.

+What I learned:
+- Summary to be added.

+---